DaBlick/Hierarchical-Observer-Pattern/README.md

         addObservable.notifyObservers(player + " was added to the list");
     }

-The player is being added to the list and then the addObservable is notifying all the observers of the event.
-Our `ScoreKeeper` is an observer of `addObservable` and will be updated via the update() method which is called by notifyObservers().
+The player is added to the list and the addObservable notifies the observers of the event.
+Our `ScoreKeeper` is updated via the notifyObservers() method.

-Finally, we run a test assertion to see if there is 1 player in the `PlayerList` and also if the player information that was changed is correct.
+Finally, we run an assertion to test the size of the list and the information of the edited player.

         String testName = "Jonathan";
         String testEmail = "jonathan@gmail.com";